PoliticalGraveyard.com

 Jessie L. De La Cruz — of Fresno, Fresno County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1972.
 Female.
 Still living as of 1972.

-Kamila De la Fuente — Candidate for Presidential Elector for California.
+Kamila De la Fuente — American Independent candidate for Presidential Elector for California, 2020 (on behalf of Rocky de la Fuente and Kanye West).
 Female.
 Still living as of 2020.

 Kath M. Delaney — of Kensington, Alameda County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 2008.
 Female.
 Still living as of 2008.